Year of the Volunteer

 In 2020/2021, responding to everyday medical emergencies remained at our core, but we also launched new and timely services including transportation for homebound citizens to vaccination centers, a humanitarian center, as well as responded to mass casualty incidents in Israel and abroad.
 Naturally, this forced us to reprioritize our spending during this period.

 Critical investments, usually made annually, like training courses for volunteer medics or renovations of our volunteer centers (the majority of which double as public bomb shelters) were stopped to ensure we could meet immediate needs.
 This is not sustainable if our organization is to flourish long term.

 Our focus now is to rebuild and secure our future.
 That means we need to invest in the fundamental building blocks of our organization.
 We must ensure we are training new volunteer medics; we need our vehicles in working order; we need to evolve our infrastructure to scale our dispatch capability at a moment’s notice; and we need to ensure we have ample medical supplies.

 As part of the Year of the Volunteer, United Hatzalah will recognize a different volunteer each month and award that volunteer a weekend away with their family.

-At the end of each month, there will be a raffle of all the volunteers that responded to 50 or more calls that previous month.
+At the end of each month, there will be a raffle of the volunteers who are most active in each chapter across the country.